conery/dexter/docs/dex_init.md

 ### `abbrev`

+There are two reasons to define an optional abbreviated name for an account.

-The optional abbreviated account name is a name that can be used in reports.
+One use is to define a short name for an expense account so it can be used in reports.
 For example, suppose we want to print a table showing all food expenses before Jan 31, 2025:
 ```plain
 $ dex select --end 2025-01-31 --debit food